-Important decisions are being made about the most appropriate use of agricultural land, bearing in mind the global pressures for food and energy.
+Important decisions are being made about the most appropriate use of agricultural land and marine resources, bearing in mind the global pressures for food security and energy demand.
 It is likely that different crops will be cultivated on existing land as the local environment and climate changes and becomes more, or less hospitable for particular species.
-Similarly new crop varieties able to tolerate extreme growing conditions (temperature, drought, high salinity etc.) are also being developed.
+Similarly, new crop varieties able to tolerate extreme growing conditions (temperature, drought, high salinity etc.) are also being developed.
 This is likely to alter the appearance and functionality of local landscapes with potential socio-economic impacts across the globe.
-As well as pioneering research into crop plants, disease-causing pathogens and agricultural systems, researchers within ELSA are using computer modeling and predictive tools to support the necessary decision-making processes associated with proposed changes in ecosystem management.
+As well as pioneering research into crop plants, disease-causing pathogens, and agricultural and marine systems, researchers within ELSA are using computer modelling and predictive tools to support the necessary decision-making processes associated with proposed changes in ecosystem management.

 Carbon, nitrogen, phosphorus and sulfur exist in finely balanced biogeochemical cycles that link molecular processes to the global elemental cycles.
 Harnessing our knowledge of the central importance of plants and microbes in these cycles is a key focus of work within ELSA.
 This, together with expertise in climate system analysis and global biogeochemical cycles, is enabling ELSA researchers to undertake integrated research into the biological systems involved in elemental cycling, from the molecular to the global scale.
 This research will help inform the development of mechanisms to mitigate the effects of human activities on these cycles.